stephenyang/dynamic-Edge-Partition-Models/README.md

 Code for

-Sikun Yang and Heinz Koeppl, "A Poisson Gamma Probabilistic Model for Latent Node-group Memberships inDynamic Networks," Thirty-Second AAAI Conference on Artificial Intelligence (AAAI), 2018.
+Sikun Yang and Heinz Koeppl, "A Poisson Gamma Probabilistic Model for Latent Node-group Memberships in Dynamic Networks," Thirty-Second AAAI Conference on Artificial Intelligence (AAAI), 2018.

 # Copyright